List of Monsters, Inc. characters: Dean Abigail Hardscrabble

 Abigail Hardscrabble (voiced by Helen Mirren) is the strict dean of Monsters University.
-She is a red dragon-like monster with centipede-like legs and red bat wings.
+She is a red, dragon-like monster with centipede-like legs and red bat wings.
 When Hardscrabble attended Monsters University in her youth, she was a member of the Eta Hiss Hiss sorority and is the founder and a four-time consecutive champion of the Scare Games.
-She first appears where she flies into Professor Derek Knight's class at the beginning of the first day.
-She then also appears during the Scare Exam at the end of the semester that helps to weed out the least-worthy scarers from the university's School of Scaring.
-Mike was evicted from the Scare Exam for being "not scary", while Sulley was kicked for not taking his studies seriously.